Karthikprasadm/Mnmnts-website/SECURITY.md

 ### LocalStorage

-- Archive page uses localStorage for user-added projects
+- Some pages may use localStorage for client-side preferences
 - This is **client-side only** and doesn't affect the website
 - Data is stored locally in the user's browser
 - No server-side persistence